 Classical acupuncture is designed to help support the body, irrespective of the “conventional” medicine diagnosis.
 Every symptom has meaning and whilst a lot of people have acupuncture for a specific condition, (such as back ache, headaches, tennis elbow, anxiety, insomnia, infertility), some have acupuncture when they have no specific reason.

 Many people feel deeply relaxed during the treatment – which is an added benefit.

 Emma will not waste your time – if she does not think that continued treatment will help then she will say so.
 However in Emma’s experience the majority of her patients gain improved health and well being from just a few treatments.

 How does it work?

-From the Chinese medicine perspective inserting a small number of needles helps unblock and regulate the flow of “qi” (vital energy) around the body.
+From the East Asian medicine perspective inserting a small number of needles helps unblock and regulate the flow of “qi” (vital energy) around the body.

 From the more “conventional” viewpoint various theories have been proposed to help explain the mechanisms behind acupuncture.
 Various theories have been proposed and researched, including the ideas that the needles stimulate the body’s fascia connective tissue, and that the needles stimulate the nerves causing the body to release natural painkiller such as serotonin and endorphin.

 A lot of Emma’s patients however don’t care too much as to how it works, they just want it to work and relieve their symptoms!